emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 I found this mismatched perception fascinating and wanted to dig into it a bit more.
 This post explains what _gendern_ is in German, why people do it, and why it short-circuits my anglophone brain — but still do it anyways.

-## Grammatical gender in German doesn't always
+## Crash course in German grammatical gender

 [In German, all nouns are either masculine, feminine, or neuter.](https://learngerman.dw.com/en/nouns-gender/gr-38306435) The words for "the" and "a/an" as well as adjectives and adverbs all change depending on a word's gender.